akki6843/Duplicate_Detector/README.md

 As the name suggest this script downloads the images.
 For further simplicity and data track- ing all images were downloaded and renamed with there respective product id example: .

+duplicate_detection_processor.ipynb:

+In this file all the images that are downloaded are processed.
+Idea is to extract features using pre-trained model.
+For this task VGG16 model is used trained on imagenet dataset.
+In this file every image is passed through the network and features are extracted from ‘fc2’ layer.
+Each feature is of size [1,4096].
+So each image is now represented as a feature vector.
+This feature vectors are then stored in a pickle file for later use.